-Since time immemorial, technology has been improving the lives of mankind as it gives way for progression for the sake of convenience.
-It then spread its scope and worked its wonders in various industries such as mining and biotech to develop innovations that can grant companies new ways to help people in their respective functions.
+Since time immemorial, technology has been improving the lives of mankind as it gives way for progression and convenience.
+Various industries such as mining and biotech have seen innovations developed that help people in their respective work.

-Back in January 2017, a New York City-based biotech startup called Celmatix announced the launch of its in-depth screen that relies on genetics to acquire information in order to understand and address problems revolving around fertility.
+In 2017, a New York City-based biotech startup called Celmatix launched its in-depth screen that uses genetics to understand and address problems revolving around fertility.
 The test is called Fertilome.

 Piraye Yurttas Beim, the CEO of Celmatix, wants Fertilome to become a reliable and recommended tool for doctors to use in spotting any fertility issues in women, per Business Insider.
-And once that outcome happens, it will attract a lot of profit towards the company, making it a good choice for investors.
-The test is priced at $950.
+Currently, the test is priced at $950.
 However, insurances do not cover the test yet.

 Abbott Laboratories’ Freestyle Libre Flash Glucose Monitoring System

-A veteran of the health industry, Abbott Laboratories has developed a new device that gave more convenience and lessened the pain in checking blood glucose levels, EndocrineWeb reported.
+A veteran of the health industry, Abbott Laboratories has developed a new device that made checking blood glucose levels less painful and more convenient, EndocrineWeb reported.
 This device is called the FreeStyle Libre Flash Glucose Monitoring System.

 The U.S. Food and Drug Administration (FDA) recently gave its approval to the said monitoring system.
 Abbott has stated that possibly by early 2018, people can purchase the device in American pharmacies.